 During our fourth quarter 2014 and 2015 annual goodwill assessments, we elected to bypass the initial analysis of qualitative factors and perform a quantitative two-step goodwill impairment test of all of our reporting units as a result of the goodwill impairment recorded in the second quarter of 2014.
-We calculated the fair value of each of our reporting units by using a discounted cash flow analysis and concluded that the fair values of the Mortgage Services, Financial Services and Technology Services reporting units exceeded their carrying values by a significant margin in 2014 and that the fair values of the Mortgage Services and Financial Services reporting units exceeded their carrying values by a significant margin in 2015.
-In 2015, the fair value of the Technology Services reporting unit was less than its carrying value.
+We calculated the fair value of each of our reporting units by using a discounted cash flow analysis and concluded that the fair values of the Mortgage Services and Technology Services reporting units exceeded their carrying values by a significant margin in 2014 and that the fair value of the Mortgage Services reporting unit was less than its carrying value.
 Accordingly, we performed step two of the impairment test for the Technology Services reporting unit and determined that the remaining \$55.7 million of goodwill was impaired.
 As a result, we recorded an estimated \$55.7 million impairment loss in the fourth quarter of 2015.
 This goodwill impairment was primarily driven by the Company's current projected Technology Services revenue from Ocwen and investment in technologies provided to Ocwen.
 There were no additional goodwill impairments as of December 31, 2015 and 2014, and there was no goodwill impairment in 2013.